 4.6 Residents must be advised of any car parking arrangements.
 The information provided must also refer to the availability of bicycle and motor cycle parking.

-4.7 Residents should be provided with details of access to public transport and any designated safe walking routes.
+4.7 Residents should be provided with details of access to public transport and any recommended pedestrian routes.

 As a tenant, you should have a formal contract with your university or college, as your landlord.